 Best bars in Berlin

 Barbie Deinhoff’s in Kreuzberg is a bar, alternative art gallery and indie rock venue that embodies the best of Berlin living.
-Sure, this is a queer performance space, but most people come to its bright, casual rooms for the young, mixed crowd, the top-notch local DJs and the hilarious art adorning the walls.
+It doubles as a queer performance space, but most people come to its bright, casual rooms for the young, mixed crowd, the top-notch local DJs and the hilarious art adorning the walls.
 Two-for-one Tuesdays are popular, attracting a particularly skint Kreuzberg crowd.

-Behind an actual green door (ring the bell for entry) lies this popular cocktail bar, which attracts a solid crowd of upmarket regulars as well as booze tourists on the Berlin quality cocktail trail.
+Behind an actual green door (ring the bell for entry) you’ll find this popular cocktail bar, which attracts a solid crowd of upmarket regulars as well as booze tourists on the Berlin quality cocktail trail.
 Inside it’s quietly classy with a touch of kitsch.
-The impressive drinks menu runs the gamut of spirit-based mixology and includes the house Green Door cocktail, a refreshing mix of champagne, lemon, sugar and mint.
+The impressive drinks menu showcases spirit-based mixology at its best and includes the house Green Door cocktail, a refreshing mix of champagne, lemon, sugar and mint.

-This long-running cocktail bar is an oasis of fine drink in rather sparsely served Prenzlauer Berg.
+This long-running cocktail bar is an oasis of fine drink in the rather sparsely served Prenzlauer Berg.
 It follows the classic speakeasy model: enter via an unmarked door and find yourself in rooms draped in red velvet.
-Settle back on the chesterfield sofas and enjoy the fresh air of the no-smoking room – a relative rarity in Berlin’s bar scene.
+Settle back on the chesterfield sofas and enjoy the fresh air of the no-smoking room – a relative rarity on Berlin’s bar scene.
 Try the Aviation, a paean to the classier days of air travel: a florid mix of gin, violet, maraschino and lemon.
-A grizzled portrait of playwright Samuel Beckett (not averse to a drink himself) keeps watch over proceedings.
+A grizzled portrait of playwright Samuel Beckett – not averse to a drink himself – keeps watch over proceedings.

-The space here is built up with wooden platforms, and there’s great attention to detail in the decor, including Victorian curios laid into the bar and an esoteric toilet.
-The speciality is infused alcohols, shots of which are poured out of a giant bottle at the bar or mixed into house cocktails, such as the Geist Russian, a rich blend of vodka infused with vanilla, cinnamon, Kahlúa and cream.
+From striking wooden panelling to Victorian curios dotted along the bar and an esoteric toilet, the attention to detail in the décor is reason enough to come here.
+The speciality is infused alcohols, shots of which are poured from a giant bottle at the bar or mixed into house cocktails, such as the Geist Russian, a rich blend of vodka infused with vanilla, cinnamon, Kahlúa and cream.
 The weekend brunch features huevos rancheros, chicken with waffles and fabulous Bloody Marys, but you’ll need to get there early.

-Nearer to a grandmother in Neukölln years, Mama was one of the area’s first bars to nail down the look with its GDR living room furniture, intricate murals and sound Türkischer Markt system veering towards Balkan beats.
+More like a grandmother in Neukölln years, the long-running Mama mastered the reworked GDR look with its vintage living room furniture, intricate murals and a soundtrack that veers towards Balkan beats.
 The unpasteurised Svijany beer on tap is excellent.

-It’s a bit of a mouthful, but this sultry boozer is named after Luis Buñuel’s absurdist movie masterpiece The Exterminating Angel, in which a group of bourgeois worthies find themselves inexplicably unable to leave a lavish dinner party.
-The smartly dressed waiting staff, glass-latticed ceiling and leather booths certainly evoke an old-world sensibility, but it’s still accessibly priced.
+It’s a bit of a mouthful, but this sultry boozer is named after Luis Buñuel’s absurdist masterpiece The Exterminating Angel, in which a group of bourgeois worthies find themselves inexplicably unable to leave a lavish dinner party.
+The smartly dressed waiting staff, glass-latticed ceiling and leather booths certainly evoke an old-world sensibility, but despite the glamour, it’s accessibly priced.